samanthacsik/NCEAS-DF-SASAP-semantics/README.md

 This repository provides code for:

-  * querying SASAP corpus for specific metadata fields (titles, keywords, abstracts, and entity- & attribute-level information) -- LAST QUERIED ON 2020-10-09
+  * querying the SASAP corpus for specific metadata fields (titles, keywords, abstracts, and entity- & attribute-level information) -- LAST QUERIED ON 2020-10-09
   * text mining and data wrangling necessary for extracting commonly used terms across various metadata fields
   * visualizing term frequencies